Zeryoshka/delivery-service/README.md

 If you want to decrease verbosity, you can set LOG_LEVEL variable to WARN or ERROR (By default LOG_LEVEL=INFO).

 ## limiting RPS
 System can limit RPS.
+If MAX_RPS==0 then system set non limit rps.
 If you set limit rps, users will not use rout more then `MAX_RPS` per second (for all routes).
 System limiting rps thread-safe, based on `asyncio.lock`.